franktranvantu/hibernate-basics/README.md

-# Save a Java Object to a Database
+# Configuring a Project to Use Hibernate

-As a step up from the last exercise of saving individual parts of a contact to a database, you will now explore how we might store a contact object into the database.
+Configuring a project to use Hibernate involves a couple simple steps.
+In this lesson, you will see how to add the Hibernate dependency to your Gradle build file and include a Hibernate configuration file in XML format.